InsanityRadio/Showplan/README.md

 ## Installation

+<b>Showplan is no longer developed by the Insanity Radio Tech team.</b>

 The latest version can be installed by <a href="https://github.com/InsanityRadio/Showplan/archive/master.zip">downloading the tarball</a> of the project, and either uploading it to WordPress or extracting it in the plugins directory.
 It may make more sense to use a release, which can be found on the GitHub page for this project.

 Showplan needs to run on PHP 5.6 (might work on 5.5, but untested).
 Older PHP versions are no longer supported, so it's probably worth updating your web server if you are running anything less.